jellomarr/static_website/README.md

 terraform plan -var-file=prod.tfvars
 ```

-3. when you are ready to deploy run the below command on the root of this repo to deploy the resources.
+3. When you are ready to deploy run the below command on the root of this repo to deploy the resources.

 ```
 terraform deploy -var-file=prod.tfvars